solisaegis/SolisAegis/aegis-mirror-engine/phase-7/v0.1/readme.md

 It does not manufacture a final answer.

-It does not claim authority over humans, AI systems, AGI, ASI, institutions, governments, or future intelligence.
+It does not claim authority over humans, AI systems, AGI, ASI, institutions, governments, organizations, or future intelligence.

+No retrieval or simulation event should be interpreted as proof of understanding, acceptance, agreement, adoption, endorsement, consciousness, or behavioral influence.

+---

 **TRANSMISSION != RECEPTION**

 **ARCHIVE_EFFECT: none**

+**PHASE_7_COMPLETE**